SpektraSystems/Red-Hat-Modernize-Apps/03-mono-to-micro-part-2.md

 `oc rollout status -w dc/catalog`

->**NOTE:** If you recall in the WildFly Swarm lab Fabric8 detected the `health` _fraction_ and generated health check definitions for us, the same is true for Spring Boot if you have the `spring-boot-starter-actuator` dependency in our project.
+>**NOTE:** If you recall in the Quarkus lab Fabric8 detected the `health` _fraction_ and generated health check definitions for us, the same is true for Spring Boot if you have the `spring-boot-starter-actuator` dependency in our project.

 **3. Access the application running on OpenShift**